ubiq/ubiqsmart/README.md

   - `git commit -m 'update medium.json`
   - `git push origin master`

-The client side code pulls this json directly from github.
+The client side code pulls this json directly from github master branch.
 A new build and deploy is **NOT** required.

+## Deployment

+This repo is set up to auto deploy to github pages, if deploying elsewhere (e.g prod server) update router.base in params/config.json.
+If running at root level of a domain e.g ubiqsmart.com, set router base to "/", build/generate and deploy.